canonical/ubuntu.com/templates/kubernetes/docs/storage.md

 ### Using a separate Juju model

 In some circumstances it can be useful to locate the persistent storage in a different **Juju** model, for example to have one set of storage used by different clusters.
-The only change required is in adding relations between **Ceph** and **Charmed Kuberentes**.
+The only change required is in adding relations between **Ceph** and **Charmed Kubernetes**.

 For more information on how to achieve this, please see the [Juju documentation][juju-cmr] on cross-model relations.